F4b1-/YMFC-AL-Flight-Controller-improved/README.md

 Upgrades
 ------

-After building the quadrocopter I have added some minor upgrades:
+After building the quadrocopter I have made a few upgrades:

 4-digit display
 ------